FriendsOfSymfony/FOSElasticaBundle/README.md

 Here we created a "website" index, that uses our "default" client.

+Our index is now available as a service: `foq_elastica.index.website`

 #### Declare a type

 Elasticsearch type is comparable to doctrine entity repository.